ACEnglish/truvari/README.md

 to alter the report text in any way.
 If successul, the "Formatted" tab you will have a fully formated report.

 While truvari can use other benchmark sets, this formatted report currently only works with GIAB SV v0.5 and v0.6.
-Work will need to be done to ensure Truvari can parse future GIAB SV releases.
+Work will need to be done to ensure truvari can parse future GIAB SV releases.

 ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/AshkenazimTrio/analysis/NIST_SVs_Integration_v0.6/